 I designed an intercept screen to transform this ambiguous moment into a guided handoff.
 It needed to accommodate multiple dealer workflows and set clear expectations before sellers entered the existing handover experience.

-Next came the task of defining the new surfaces and information hierarchy across the post-sale journey.
-There were dozens of backend events that we could display, but our sellers didn't from internal logistics states, I felt it was essential to keep the milestones aligned to predictable steps that online shoppers are already familiar with, and to show momentum.
+Next came the task of defining the new surfaces and information hierarchy across the last mile journey.
+There were dozens of backend events we could surface, but sellers don't think in internal logistics states — I kept the milestones aligned to predictable steps that online shoppers already recognise, and focused on showing momentum.

 Through iteration, we identified four seller-centred moments that were stable regardless of operational complexity: